UMCai/pytorch-tutorial-ViT/README.md

 * key and query con be treated as a key, lock pair.
 So assuming if you have n different keys with m different locks, we want to know which key is paired with which lock (query).
 How we can decide if key and lock is a match?
 We use dot-product.
 For any one key and one lock, there is a [d,] vector, by dot-product, we will output just a single value, a value reach its max when key and query are in the same direction, and reach its min when the key and query are in opposite direction.
 For example, $k = [0.5, 0.5], q1 = [1, 1], q2 = [1,-1], q3 = [-1,-1]$, the dot-product between k and q1 is the biggest (because they are towards the same direction 45 degree rotated from X-axis); the dot-product between k and q2, the value is 0, because they are perpendicular, but that's not the worst; the dot-product between k and q3 is negative, which is the smallest, (because they are in the opposite direction).

+The formula for self-attention is in appendix A equation (5-7).

 #### 2.3.2 what is multi-head attention
 check *class MultiHeadAttention* in *vit_model_reproduce.py*